yegoryeliz/RemoteApps-Linux/README.md

 ## Steps
 l.
 Download the `.RDP` file for your app.
 If you are accessing a
 l.
-Create a folder where you would like to store the config for these apps
+Create a folder where you would like to store the config for these apps e.g. `/home/username/.config/Remote'